leirbag95/Othello/README.md

 ## Play Offline

 ### Mac OS
-For playing on MacOS is to download the folder `Othello For Mac` and  run the build inside.
+For playing on MacOS is to download the build `Othello For Mac` and  run it.

 ### Windows
-For playing on MacOS is to download the folder `Othello For Windows` and  run the build inside.
+For playing on MacOS is to download the .exe `Othello For Windows` and  run it.

 ### Build the project
 If you want to custom the project you need to download the entire project.